- Faith seeking understanding

 S.T.D., Accademia Alfonsiana

-Dr. David Williams – Interim Academic Dean and Associate Professor of Theology
+Dr. David Williams – Vice President for Academic Affairs and Associate Professor of Theology

 B.A., Georgetown University